• Skip to primary navigation

 Getting There

 To get to the trailhead, you will want to proceed out of the city of Mammoth on Lake Mary Road and up to Lake George.
-The parking lot here is where the hike will start.
+The parking lot here is where the hike starts.

 The Trail